 This decision should be based on your goals.
-If you can update and engage with your audience in 140 characters, the social platform X may work well.
-If you plan to share photos, videos, links and to build an online community, Facebook fan pages are advisable.
-If this is a short-term project for a limited or specific audience (or class), consider a Facebook group or Google+ circle.
+If you can update and engage with your audience in 140 characters, Twitter may work well.
+If you plan to share photos, videos, links and building an online community, Facebook fan pages are advisable.
+If this is a short-term project for a limited or specific audience (or class), consider a Facebook group.
 If people in your department are hoping to share long-form reflections, a blog would work best.
 Focus on one tool and on doing it well to build a strong online presence with your audience.